00alia00/BlueNoiseStipplingUnity/Readme.txt

 	You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

-Contents of the package:

-	/bin
-		BlueNoise.exe : compiled version of the sample application wangTileSet_1024spt_3cols.xml : serialized set of wang tiles with 1024 samples per tile, 3 edge colors, ready to be used as source on the Wang Tiles stippling method.

-	/source
-		C# project with the source code for the test application, including implementations of the Adaptive Incremental Sampling, Recursive Wang Tiles, Voronoi Diagram and Delaunay Triangulation.